Setup and guides

 • For third-party hosted domains, contact the provider.
 Virtually every email hosting service would be happy to give you the authenticated outbound SMTP settings to use for their email service.
 This will improve the reliability of your email reaching the recipients quickly and with less chance of being tagged as junk/spam.

-• If you have a static IP, Shaw Business will assist with Creating PTR Records (sometimes known as reverse DNS).
+• If you have a static IP, Rogers Business will assist with Creating PTR Records (sometimes known as reverse DNS).
 This will help point back to your email server for authentication purposes.

 Terms & Conditions